HikariLight/CointAlert/README.md

 - The verification makes an API call to CoinAPI and verifies if any of the alert definitions raise any alerts.
 - If any alerts are detected, the alerts are stored in a PostgreSQL database (Supabase)
 - The API provides routes for the frontend to get / modify /delete the alerts and alert definitions.
-- The frontend app loads the alerts upon page refresh or on refresh button click.
+- The frontend app reloads the alerts automatically every 5 seconds, or upon page refresh.
 - Note: Ideally we should verify for alerst every second, but due to CoinAPI having a 100 per day limit, we have to do API calls more sparingly to capture price fluctuations throughout the day.